op-amp/python-cheatsheets/py-Syntax.md

 ### Assignment

 An assignment statement with an operator `=` stores values in variables.

+Multiple assignment is supported using `,` to separate variable names and values.

-Multiple assignment is supported in Python.
+Conditional assignment is supported using `if` and `else` with the condition in between and values ahead and behind.

 ## Comments